 Interfacing is a hidden component.
 It’s the magic in the middle.
 It adds body to the bag shape.

 Choosing just the right interfacing is key to your handbag’s appearance and performance.
-In a handbag, purse, or tote bag, it can make the difference between a project looking professional and wearing well.
+In a handbag, purse, or tote bag, it can make the difference between a project looking professional and wearing well, rather than tired and homemade.
 If you use an interfacing that is too firm, it can make your handbag stiff, rigid, and uncomfortable.
 Without the right interfacing, your handbag can be limp and lifeless.

 Interfacing may also be described as fusible or sew-in.
 Fusible interfacing has an adhesive on one or two sides, which will be activated by the heat of your iron.
 The choice between a fusible and a sew-in interfacing depends on the chosen fabric, the tactical texture of its surface, and the degree of firmness desired.
 Fusibles are great time savers.
 They’re easy to work with and compatible with most fabrics.
 They will make a fabric slightly crisper than a sew-in interfacing of comparable weight.
 Fusi-Knit® is ideal for reinforcing and stabilizing weaker fashion fabrics without adding stiffness, especially thin fashion linings which will fall apart through “wear & tear”.

 Some fabrics simply cannot be fused.
 The fibre content or the finish will not allow the adhesive to penetrate.
 Other fabrics may be too sensitive: the heat, moisture, and pressure needed might damage them or flatten its surface texture.
 A sew-in might be preferable so as not to mar the beauty of the fabric.
 Generally, Pellon® interfacings do not need to be preshrunk.